openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 *Constructors* are used to initialize objects that are instances of class.

 A *constructor declaration* starts with the keyword ``constructor``, and has no name.
-In any other respect, a constructor declaration is similar to a method declaration with no result.
+In any other syntactical aspect, a constructor declaration is similar to a method declaration with no return type.

 .. code-block:: abnf